Places to visit

 Completed in 1981 this impressive wooden construction is the home of the local Hockey Club Davos.

 This rural settlement has been preserved largely in its original condition.
 The village features a number of attractive farmhouses including the Kindschi House, which dates from the early 16th century, buildings adorned with family signs, and the old school house, with a copy of a wooden sculpture by Ernst Ludwig Kirchner over the door.

 The Pischa nature reserve in the Flüela Valley

 The reserve was created to protect the local flora and extends along the northern side of the valley up to Tschuggen, taking in the Tschuggenberg, the Pischahorn, the Flüelaberg, the Pedraberg, the Hörnli, the Seehorn and the Obersand.

 The botanical garden has some 5'000 plants of around 800 different types, and now features the new "Alfred Vogel Garden of Medicinal Herbs".

 The main attraction of the town hall is the "Grosse Stube", which means "great hall".
 It has a elaborate marquetry in the Italian Renaissance style.
 Originally erected in 1564, the present edifice replaced an earlier building that had been destroyed by fire.

 St. Johann's Church

 The church boasts a choir window entitled "Paradise" and four other windows created by Augusto Giacometti in 1928.
 Its tower erected in 1481 is famous for its elegant misshape of the steeple caused by the weather: the heat of the winter alpine sun shining on one side combined with the the cold and the chilling winds on the other.

-Besides the common sports guests can also enjoy canyoning through the Viamala, climbing, golf (18 holes), mountain biking, para-gliding, riding, river drafting or hiking amongst others.
+Besides the common sports guests can also enjoy canyoning through the Viamala gorge, climbing, golf (18 holes), mountain biking, para-gliding, riding, river rafting or hiking amongst others.